jamesBrennan/pg_conduit/README.md

 # PgConduit

 Stream data between two postgres databases.
 This is mostly an excuse for me to play around with concurrency in Ruby.

-I would strongly advise against using this in a production environment.
+This gem is in early development.
+As such I would advise against using it in any environment where data integrity is important.
+I will release version 1.0 when I feel confident that the code is sufficiently robust.

 ## Installation